Outsourced Crypto & Blockchain Accounting & Tax

 Crypto-specific questions

-Common questions from firms serving cryptocurrency and blockchain clients.
+Common questions from cryptocurrency and blockchain businesses and the firms that serve them.

 How do you handle Form 1099-DA compliance?